Mediterranean Lentil Soup

 This post may contain affiliate links.
 See my disclosure policy.

 Lentil soup is a classic vegetarian soup recipe.
 It’s hearty, healthy, delightfully filling (with plant-based protein), and warming on those cold, wintery days.
 While there are many variations of lentil soup, you can’t go wrong with a simple, delicious Mediterranean version.

 When I previously showed you how to cook lentils (so they’re not mushy), I also highlighted why lentils are a powerhouse ingredient in vegan and vegetarian meals.
 They’re high in fiber, carbohydrates, and most importantly, protein.
 That means this lentil soup is not just an appetizer soup, but it’s a satiating full meal.
-And an economical one to boot.
+And a budget-friendly one to boot!

 A cup of green lentils goes a long way in this cozy, chunky soup.
-But it’s really the rest of the ingredients that makes your taste buds dance.
+But it’s the lentils plus the vegetables that really make your taste buds dance.

-- Mirepoix Vegetables: Chopped celery, carrots, onions and garlic are the classics that make us feel closest to home.
+- Mirepoix Vegetables: Chopped celery, carrots, onions and garlic are the classics that provide cozy flavor.

-- Earthy Herbs: A blend of cumin, oregano, basil, and thyme embodies that Mediterranean flavor.
+- Herbs: A simple blend of oregano, basil, cumin, and thyme highlights those Mediterranean vibes.